-In the early 1990’s, Janet Blum, the visual arts teacher at Scottsdale Community College, created a partnership between her after school art club and SCP Founder, Francis Young, Vista del Camino, and the Paiute Center as a way of involving the students in their community and finding ways for them to give back.
+In the early 1990’s, Janet Blum, the visual arts teacher at Coronado High School, created a partnership between her after school art club and SCP Founder, Francis Young, Vista del Camino, and the Paiute Center as a way of involving the students in their community and finding ways for them to give back.
 The student’s passion for philanthropy inspired them to bring the international Empty Bowls fundraising program to the school as a way to support the Vista del Camino Food Bank.
 The students would make the ceramic bowls and partner with a local vendor to fill the bowls with food and sell them at the event.
 The first event raised over $750!
 Thirty years later, several of the original students and their families still support this event.

 A true community partnership

 Several local partners became more and more involved in this event over the years.
 From the Scottsdale Mayor’s office and city council, and SCC President, to representatives from The Scottsdale Center for the Arts, Administrators from the Scottsdale Unified School District and Scottsdale Community Partners.
 The creation of the bowls that were to be sold at the event also gained community-wide involvement.
 Workshops were now offered at several locations such as Artists in Residencies in the Paradise Valley School District, Scottsdale Senior Citizen Centers, Vista del Camino, Delta Kappa Gamma Women Educators meetings, and the program also grew to have extensive teacher and student participation within the Scottsdale School District.